 11. Reduced semen

-If an individual notice that the amount of semen ejaculated during sex has decreased, he should get his prostate tested for any signs of malignancy.
+If an individual notices that the amount of semen ejaculated during sex has decreased, he should get his prostate tested for any signs of malignancy.
 Reduced semen is especially important if the individual is also experiencing other symptoms that could indicate prostate cancer.

 Causes Of Prostate Cancer